As we age, health issues often creep up that threaten to tarnish our golden years. Treating some of these diseases and conditions can be expensive.

 Declining oral health

-About 25 percent of Americans ages 60 and older do not have any of their natural teeth, according to the CDC.
+About 24% of American men and 29% of American women older than 65 do not have any of their natural teeth, according to the National Institutes of Health.
 That’s a sobering reminder that our oral health begins to slip as we age.
-The CDC notes that conditions such a severe periodontal disease and oral and pharyngeal cancer primarily affect older adults.

 Treating such conditions can be expensive.
-Americans of all ages spent $124 billion on dental expenditures in 2016, and such costs have risen for two straight years after being flat for some time, according to the American Dental Association.
+Americans of all ages spent $124 billion on dental expenses in 2016, according to the American Dental Association.

 How to cut costs.
-Regular visits to the dentist are the best way to catch conditions early, when they are less costly to treat.
-The ADA notes that while some people should see their dentist just once or twice annually, others may require more frequent visits.
+Regular visits to the dentist are the best way to catch problems early, when they are less costly to treat.
+The ADA notes that while some people should see their dentist just once or twice a year, others may require more frequent visits.
 Consult with your dentist to find the right schedule for you.

 Dental visits can be costly if you do not have dental insurance.
 The ADA website offers help finding more affordable care.

 While this illness is likely to be far less costly than others on the list, it deserves attention because it is so prevalent in the over-50 demographic.
-In fact, half of all cases of shingles are diagnosed in people 60 and older.
+In fact, while close to 1 in 3 people will develop it at some point, half of all cases of shingles are diagnosed in people 60 and older.

-And complications related to shingles – from blisters to an ongoing type of pain called post-herpetic neuralgia, or PHN — can take a toll on your wallet.
+Shingles is a painful, blistering rash.
+And complications related to shingles — from the blisters to an ongoing type of pain called post-herpetic neuralgia, or PHN, which can last for months or years after the rash is gone — can take a toll on your wallet.

 How to cut costs.
 Fortunately, there is an easy and affordable fix for shingles: vaccination.
-As we reported last month, a new vaccine is more than 90 percent effective in preventing shingles in folks age 50 and older.
+As we have reported a new vaccine is more than 90% effective in preventing shingles in folks age 50 and older.
 For more information, check out “CDC Urges Everyone 50 and Older to Get New Vaccine.”

 How do you cut health care costs?
 Share your tips in comments below or on our Facebook page.